-How to maximize your elevated garden bed and get the most for the growing season
+How to maximize your raised garden bed and get the most for the growing season

 Want to get the most benefit from your elevated garden?
-Growing in an Eco Garden Systems Original Garden takes gardening to a whole new level (literally) by helping you grow better and more abundant vegetables.
-To maximize your elevated garden bed and get the most out of this high-performance garden, we offer these growing tips.
+Growing in an Eco Garden Systems’ Original Garden takes gardening to a whole new level (literally) by helping you grow better and more abundant vegetables.
+To maximize your raised garden bed and get the most out of this high-performance garden, we offer these growing tips.

 Tip #1: Prevent Compaction

-All garden soil has the tendency to compact over time, even in elevated garden beds.
+All garden soil has the tendency to compact over time, especially in raised garden beds.
 If the soil is starting to pull away from the edges of the garden bed (and looks like crispy baked brownie edges), or you have trouble growing root crops, you may have a compaction issue.
 Here’s how to fix it:

 - Introduce compost at the beginning and end of each gardening season (see tip #2 for more information).

 - Add perlite or large grain sand to move moisture through the soil.
 We also recommend adding coconut coir or peat moss to the Eco Garden when you first fill it with soil.